 What is a deduction limit?

 When you contribute to an RRSP, you decrease your taxable income by the amount you contributed.
 Not only are you putting money aside, but you are also saving money on your taxes.
 There is a limit, though.
 You can only contribute up to 18% of your previous year’s income.
 In addition, the Canada Revenue Agency (CRA) an annual maximum contribution amount regardless of your income.
-For 2021, the maximum is $27,830.
+For 2022, the maximum was $29,210.
+For 2023, the maximum is $30,780.

 If you have not contributed the maximum in past years, you will be eligible to roll over these amounts to the current year.
 The total of unused contributions is known as “contribution room.”